5 Questions to Ask Your Wedding Photographer

 This person needs to be someone likable.
 It needs to be someone who makes you laugh and someone you trust with the big ticket items.
 They need to be someone who has been around the block more than once.
 Someone you'd just like to be friends with.
 When Jake (my other half) and I take on wedding clients and sign that contract, we are promising to be that person for our clients.
 It's SO important.
 Get to know them a bit - meet up for coffee, or have a brief Skype session.
 I find that the best wedding photos come when I've already photographed the couple's engagement session.
 As you'll see, most of my packages include an engagement session for that very reason.

 Dear Potential Bride + Groom Client of Kelsey Lane Photography-

 There's nothing more I can say besides I want you to be perfectly happy with your wedding photographer fit, even if it isn't with me.
 Of course I want you to choose KLP every time, but I can help you find a fit like a glove in no time!
 We all only want the perfect fit on the perfect day!

-The Seattle Wedding Photographer Hoping to Win Your Heart ~Kelsey~
+The Montana Wedding Photographer Hoping to Win Your Heart ~Kelsey~